 Findings - concluded that executive job satisfaction has a positive effect on managerial performance.
 The effect of political will perception on managerial performance.
 Thus, it can be concluded that the political will perception has a positive effect on managerial performance.
 Testing the effect of executive job satisfaction on the political will perception.
 Thus, it can be concluded that executive job satisfaction has a positive effect on political will perception.
 Testing the effect of executive job satisfaction on managerial performance through the political will perception.
+Thus, it can be concluded that the political will perception.
+Thus, it can be concluded that the political will perception.
 Thus, it can be concluded that the political will perception can mediate the effect of executive job satisfaction on managerial performance.